Buying real estate for the first time can be intimidating. I can help. Call me at 9259999531 and I'll give you more information.

 Provident Realty Group can walk you through closing - 9259999531

-Tying up any loose ends like receiving funds, completing forms, obtaining the documents for loans and liens, and making sure you get a spotless title to the house in preparation of your purchase gets finalized are all parts of closing in which an escrow agent is useful.
+Settling the last details like receiving funds, signing forms, getting the documents for loans and liens, and assuring you get a clear title to the house in preparation of your purchase gets finalized are all part of the job of the escrow holder.

-Escrow companies want to acquire the following legal documents:
+Escrow agents want to acquire the following records:

 • Title insurance policies